peterhinch/micropython-iot/README.md

 #### The fast qos demo

 This tests the option of concurrent `qos` writes.
 This is an advanced feature discussed in [section 7.1](./README.md#71-the-wait-argument).
+This demo runs but is not resilient on ESP32.
+See the above link.
 To run the demo, on the server navigate to the parent directory of `micropython_iot` and run:
 ```
 python3 -m micropython_iot.qos.s_qos_fast
 ```